Redefining Technology

 Highlights strategic shift to factory-wide AI pilots for rapid scaling in manufacturing, enabling leaders to align operations with 4IR technologies for competitive edge.

 In the Manufacturing (Non-Automotive) industry, AI Factory Strategic Alignment is reshaping operational frameworks, enhancing efficiency, and driving innovation across supply chains.
-Key growth drivers include the integration of predictive analytics, automation of production processes, and real-time data utilization, all of which are redefining competitive advantages.
+This transformation is characterized by the overarching trends of increased automation and the utilization of advanced technologies, which are redefining competitive advantages.

 47